Zhu-Justin/Sound/README.md

 Depending on your machine, you might be getting a feedback loop.

-Furthermore, after the program from not detecting any human voice, you might need to press Ctrl-C to fully exit the program.
+After the program exits as a result of not detecting your voice, you might need to press Ctrl-C to fully exit the program.